kelvinbrinham/StrategyBacktest/README.md

 ## Installation

-To install this package, clone the repository and set up a virtual poetry environment according to the `pyproject.toml` file.
-Then, run `poetry install` to install the dependencies.
+To install this package, add the repo and relevant release branch to your `pyproject.toml` file and run `poetry install`.
+(I recommend using poetry to manage your virtual environment).

 ## Usage

-To run the backtest, run `poetry run python strategybacktest/main.py` from the root directory of the repository.
-(Alternatively run `main.py` using your IDE, but be careful of filepaths).
-Parameters such as risk-free rate can be changed in the `main.py` file.
-Feel free to look through the docstrings in the other files to see what other parameters can be changed.
+To backtest your strategy, install the package and run the backtest in the same way as in `example_strategies/dummy_strategy.py`.
+Parameters such as risk-free rate can be changed.
+Feel free to look through the docstrings in the package files for more information.
+You should have folders named `.data` and `output` in your strategy repo.

-Two example strategies are included, a `DummyStrategy` which passes on fixed portfolio weights for particular dates as input in a csv file.
-The second is a simple long-only momentum strategy as a demonstration.

 The LaTeX_tables.py script can be used to generate LaTeX tables of the results from the output Excel files.
 The tables are saved in the `tables` directory.
 This is included in a separate script because one may wish to run multiple backtests and include the results in a single table produced by the LaTeX_tables.py script.

-Example data is included in .data.
-An example output is included in Examples for the default data, 0 risk-free rate and 0.3% transaction costs.

 ---